sirnewton01/post-web/README.md

 In contrast, text files can be retrieved from Apple II or Commodore 64 tapes and read with any modern text editor.
 The same can be said of old CompuServe GIF files.
 These are ancient scrolls in relative terms.
-Say what you will about simple text but it is one of the most future-proof computer formats in existence and one that is being used extensively in the lightweight markup community to great effect, with github being a great example.
+Say what you will about simple text but it is one of the most future-proof computer formats in existence and one that is being used extensively in the lightweight markup community to great effect.

 ## Post-Web